Irrational-Encoding-Wizardry/guide.encode.moe/encoding/preparation.md

 The codec used most commonly is x264, an implementation of the h.264 standard.
-The most recent builds can be found [here][x264vlan].
+The most recent builds can be found on [VideoLAN's site][x264vlan].
 Pick the most recent build for your operating system.
 At the time of writing this,
 win64's recent build is `x264-r2935-545de2f.exe`
 from 25-Sep-2018.
-(Notice: the 10-bit binaries are no longer separate from the 8-bit, meaning the releases with -10b can be ignored)
+(Notice: the 10-bit binaries are no longer separate from the 8-bit as of [24 Dec 2017][unification-commit], meaning the releases with -10b can be ignored)
 You can also build it locally from [the public repository][x264vlan-git].